Resident Testimonials

 In your opinion, what are the strongest aspects of the UBC Psychiatry residency training program?

 Time and time again, the people who make up the UBC Psychiatry program have made me appreciate being here the most.
 The expertise and willingness to teach of the preceptors we work with throughout our residency has exceeded my expectations.
 They make the time one spends in various rotations exponentially more valuable by the degree to which they encourage learning, share knowledge, and balance graded responsibility with providing clinical autonomy.
-Furthermore, transitioning into residency during a pandemic has revealed the profound depth of my co-residents’ compassion as they attend to and advocate for our safety and wellness.
+Furthermore, transitioning into residency during a pandemic revealed the profound depth of my co-residents’ compassion as they attended to and advocated for our safety and wellness.

 Can you describe some of the unique learning opportunities the program has offered?

-In this first year of residency, we have blocks for electives which are especially exciting due to the vast diversity of training experiences that a centre like UBC can offer.
+We have blocks for electives which are especially exciting due to the vast diversity of training experiences that a centre like UBC can offer.
 Wherever your interests lie, whether it be specific populations, settings, or some intersection of various fields, it feels like each can be accommodated excellently.

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?